 Portofino’s pretty harbour is world renowned.
 Sunny-yellow and pastel-pink residences gaze across the mellow waves rolling in from the Ligurian Sea.
 Private yachts and sailing boats lull from side to side on the shoreline.
 It’s an archetypal portrait of an idyllic coastal town, and one conjured by most of us when we dream of the Italian Riviera.

 What lures Portofino’s stylish pilgrims on, beyond the image, is a unique spirit.
 Nowhere more palpable than the village piazzetta.

 In 1959, at the height of La Dolce Vita days, Dalida released the hit tune I Found My Love in Portofino.
 The song’s gently lilting lyrics resonate perfectly with the spirit of piazzetta life: “Down in a small Italian Bay, after my daily cappuccino, love came my way’.

 In 2013, legendary tenor Andrea Bocelli revived the retro hit.
 Fittingly, he performed in the very piazzetta celebrated in the song.
 Portofino’s famous bay shimmered under a full moon as Bocelli sang in Italian of the ‘place made just for lovers and the friendly bar piano man’.
-This timeless image could have easily been inspired by summer nights at Belmond Splendido Mare’s Chufflay Bar; a happening hub on the piazzetta for locals and guests alike.

 In Italy, the piazza is an institution.
 At the heart of the nation’s towns and cities is a dynamic locus where architecture has been woven into the very fabric of society.
 We can thank those savvy Romans for this slice of town-planning perfection.
 Their much-imitated grid road system culminated in a sacred space at its core.